The simple way to take personal responsibility

-'It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities.' - Josiah Stamp
+'It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities (Josiah Stamp.)'

-"We are each our own devil, and we make this world our hell." - Oscar Wilde
+"We are each our own devil, and we make this world our hell."

-One way I can dodge personal responsibility is by having inaccurate views of myself.
-One part attracted to a narcissistic sense of myself.
-Seducing myself into believing I am more important than other people.
-So exempt from taking all my responsibility.
-Another part believes I am fundamentally worse than anyone else.
-So whilst some people say ‘if you [take the personal responsibility to] speak your truth, your tribe will be those who hang around.’
-This part of me says ‘what if I speak my truth and no one hangs around?’
-So I can avoid doing so.
-As if my actual self was unsuited for me to take personal responsibility.
+Another part may believe we are fundamentally worse than anyone else.
+So whilst some people say 'if you [take the personal responsibility to] speak your truth, your tribe will be those who hang around.’
+This part of you may say ‘what if I speak my truth and no one hangs around?’
+So we avoid doing so.
+As if our actual selves were incapable to taking personal responsibility, irrespective of what other people do.
+We can also dodge personal responsibility by procrastinating.

 Fairness vs loyalty